syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfCarousel/how-to.md

 ### Delegate initialization

-By initializing the CarouselDelegate with inherited class of SFCarouselDelegate, we can access the events on SFCarousel control.
+By initializing the CarouselDelegate with inherited class of SfCarouselDelegate, we can access the events on SfCarousel control.

 {% highlight C# %}